 If you save everything to the desktop this in-built sorting and syncing is helpful, but you can also allow the app you are using to save it into a folder associated with that app.
 So if you open the Pages app (Apple's word processor) on any of your Apple devices you can easily access a document you have created in that app.

 If you're really particular about your filing this might sound like it's not organised enough, but it is so easy to find things that you really don't need complicated filing systems to make it work.
 That said, if you really like to keep things in order you could assign a particular Tag when you save something to make filing and finding things really easy.
 You can then create Smart Folders which include everything assigned with that Tag - and since files can have more than one Tag it can appear in more than one folder without being duplicated.

 Other differences in the way you interact with the Mac compared to the PC include the keyboard - with the Command key on the Mac essentially replicating the Control key on the PC.
 People will say that Macs have one button mice, but that's not strictly true - you can right click on a Mac mouse or trackpad.
 But there are further differences to that method of interaction.

-Disclaimer: We don't use Windows and we aren’t as familiar with the interface as we are with MacOS.
-We will do our best to compare the way the Windows interface works with the way that the MacOS interface works here with a little help from our colleagues on Tech Advisor.
+Disclaimer: We don't use Windows everyday and therefore aren't as familiar with the interface as we are with MacOS.
+We will do our best to compare the way the Windows interface works with the way that the macOS interface works here with a little help from our colleagues on Tech Advisor.